When I am running localhost it was good, when I am building to dev using this command "npm run build" I got the dist folder.

 python3 -m http.server 8080

-# then curl
+# then curl http://localhost:8080

-If `python -m http.server` serves the site correctly but NGINX doesn’t, the problem is NGINX config/permissions/SELinux, not your build.
+If python -m http.server serves the site correctly but NGINX doesn’t, the problem is NGINX config/permissions/SELinux, not your build.

 Here are the most common causes and fixes: